blog posts

 Review of CentOS and Debian file systems

 Does the default file system matter to you?
 If so, XFS fans can be happy that it’s there by default on CentOS.
-Those of more of an EXT4 persuasion may prefer Debian.
+Those who have more of an EXT4 persuasion may prefer Debian.
 XFS and EXT4 are popular and well-supported options for CentOS and Debian, so the default file system is probably not a deciding factor.
 In addition, both distributions support numerous other file systems such as ext2/3, NFSv3/4, btrfs, SMB, GFS2, and many others.

 Checking the difference between CentOS and Debian kernels